tshepang/blog/content/caring about villains.md

 +++

 One of the great feats of character development is having the audience care about a cruel villain.
-Here\'s a few movies that has such villains:
+Here's a few movies that has such villains:

 -   The peackock in [Kung Fu Panda 2]
 -   Lead of pirates in [Captain Phillips]